aivic/datascience/notes/machine learning objectives.md

 D: You must take permission from Scikit-Learn owners verbally.
 D: You can proceed with marketing the product but you must also inform the authors about this event
 D: You can proceed with marketing the product with no need to inform the authors about this event

+# Describing the feature topology of scikit-learn's packages

+### Remember
+Q: Which feature is a part of the Scikit-Learn library?
+A: Dataset transformation
+D: Sparse data structures
+D: Date functionality
+D: Styling

+### Understand
+Q: How does Scikit-Learn stores multiple methods which belong to a similar domain?
+A: Within a single module
+D: Within a single package
+D: Within multiple modules in a single package
+D: Within multiple classes in a single package

+### Apply